 Just in the last several days, Donald Trump — appearing as disheveled, confused, sickly, and beyond the pale as ever — said he will consider banning contraceptives nationwide, posted a campaign video with a reference to creating a “Unified Reich,” admitted he hid at least four classified documents in his bedroom while the FBI was in his house searching for them, and in his most unhinged moment made the insane accusation that President Biden tried to kill him.

-There once was a time when any one of these instances, in even the smallest doses, would’ve been a political career-killer.
+It bears repeating — there once was a time not long ago when any one of these instances, in even the smallest doses, would’ve been a political career-killer.
 No longer.
 Trump’s hold on his cult is too strong.

-Upon co-founding San Diego County Democrats for Environmental Action in 2014, I said the only thing standing between us and the abyss of GOP nihilism was President Obama, but even at that time the concern was over the remnants of the Tea Party and the radically conservative Freedom Caucus in the House, which seems positively quaint 10 years later in 2024.
+Upon co-founding San Diego County Democrats for Environmental Action in 2014, I said the only thing standing between us and the abyss of GOP nihilism was President Obama, but even at that time the concern was over the remnants of the Tea Party and the conservative Freedom Caucus in the House, which seems positively quaint 10 years later in 2024.

-Today it appears America is ready to make a voluntary death plunge into a shattering, violent dismemberment in what may be the last vote any American makes for president, with Republicans pledging their support to a person — from Mitch McConnell to Nikki Haley to Chris Sununu, to bootlickers like Speaker Mike Johnson, to the most minor GOP party operatives.
+Today it appears America is ready to make a voluntary death plunge into a shattering, violent dismemberment in what may be the last vote any American makes for president, with Republicans pledging their support to a person, from Mitch McConnell to Nikki Haley to Chris Sununu, to bootlickers like Speaker Mike Johnson, to the most minor GOP party operatives.

 Lamentably, I’ve ceased being surprised.
 The GOP long ago decided to take this fork in the road, but as much as Trump has detailed what his second administration will be, those who hear Trump’s words still, somehow, don’t think it applies to them.
-Whether they’ve retreated to the 2016 position of disbelief that “it can’t possibly happen,” or they’re members of elite institutions coddling up to the dictator-in-waiting in the hope of scraps from the table, or they’ve convinced themselves nothing will really change — as many did in the lead-up to Trump’s inauguration — it’s clear that Americans, and perhaps humans generally given how the same patterns of right-wing authoritarianism are returning to Europe as the first-person collective memory of World War II recedes, simply choose not to learn from history.
+Whether they’ve retreated to the 2016 position of disbelief that “it can’t possibly happen” or “it won’t be so bad,” or they’re members of elite institutions coddling up to the dictator-in-waiting in the hope of scraps from the table, or they’ve convinced themselves nothing will really change — as many did in the lead-up to Trump’s inauguration — it’s clear that Americans, and perhaps humans generally given how the same patterns of right-wing authoritarianism are returning to Europe as the first-person collective memory of World War II recedes, simply choose not to learn from history.

 To that end, comments made by Spartacus Olsson at the conclusion of his War Against Humanity entry on the death spasm of Nazi Germany, part of the excellent week-by-week World War II in Real Time series produced by TimeGhost History, takes on additional meaning in his warning against right-wing strongmen with all the answers for fabricated rage.
 In summing up how the Nazi regime turned on its citizens in the face of its apocalyptic defeat in the spring of 1945, Olsson said this on the ultimate cowardice of the Nazis: